Walking Comfort in The Dairy Barn

 physiological claw abrasion 365 days a year.
 Studies indicate that the corundum mats preserve the claw angle as well as the wall edge.
 The soft floor keeps the outer claw from being overloaded and reduces pressure ulcers.
 Maintenance of the claw angle with a high heel lifts the bulb area away from the dirty surface.
 This helps to prevent infectious claw diseases!

-Daily positional corrections As in nature: The study shows that pediKURA helps to maintain correct claw position even between claw trimming sessions, allowing routine claw trimming to be genuinely about care.
+The study shows that pediKURA helps to maintain correct claw position even between claw trimming sessions.
+Allowing routine claw trimming to be genuinely about care.
 This will take less time and involve fewer treatments of misalignments and diseases caused by incorrect load.

 profiKURA and pediKURA with corundum in the surface provide a unique combination of comfortable softness and claw abrasion whilst preventing the loss of the wall edges of the claws.